OctopusDeploy/People/Site-Reliability-Engineering/L3-Senior-Site-Reliability-Engineer.md

 - I set up or maintained an automated integration and delivery pipeline.
 - I determined the technical direction within a brown-field project.
+- I built a reusable template for metric dashboards and alerting
-- I made pragmatic decisions in order to ship a product.
+- I made pragmatic decisions in order to ship.
 - People asked me for my opinion when making technical decisions because I had a proven track record of making wise choices.

 </details>